Two burner gas grills are compact, cost-effective, and easy to use. That’s exactly why I love them!

 This Giantex two-burner grill is robust but lightweight, making it ideal for travelers.
 It features 430 stainless steel construction, 20,000 BTUs of flame power, a 266.5-square-inch cooking surface, and weighs only 26 pounds.

-The two push-and-turn ignitors light efficiently, allowing you to independently adjust the heat of each burner.
+The two push-and-turn ignitors light efficiently, allowing you to adjust each burner’s heat independently.
 The foldable legs and locking lid ensure it’s easy to stow and go.

 Giantex includes all the hardware with the package, so assembly is simple and doesn’t require additional tools.